 “John Doan breathes new life into musty tunes with his pristine, intricate picking, which is laced with the delicacy of a snowflake … that evokes the nostalgic, mystical side of Christmas and leaves the shopping mall sentimentality behind.”

-The “Christmas Unplugged – Reclaiming the Holiday Spirit” Concert with John Doan is a much anticipated annual concert tour through North America celebrating it’s 31st year!
+The “Christmas Unplugged – Reclaiming the Holiday Spirit” Concert with John Doan was a much anticipated annual concert tour through North America that had been celebrated for 32 years!

-The Emmy-Nominated show explores how the Victorians invented many Christmas traditions we remember and quite a few we have forgotten.
-Click Calendar for current concert and ticket information.
+The Emmy-Nominated show explored how the Victorians invented many Christmas traditions we remember and quite a few we have forgotten.

 Why is Christmas Unplugged Incredibly Unique?